 Reliability and accuracy – Wireless monitoring systems have the ability to measure data on a constant basis; all data is recorded in real time and transmitted to the client with no waiting time via cell phones directly to the client’s computer.
 Any issues such as displacement can be reported in real-time to minimize risk.
 Reports can be created on a custom basis, depending on the needs of each client and project.
 Monitors have a five-year battery life, so there is virtually no interruption in service.

-When used as part of a complete solution, wireless crack gauge monitors are among the most advanced monitoring equipment that can be used in any construction monitoring program.
+When used as part of a complete construction monitoring solution, wireless crack gauge monitors are among the most advanced monitoring equipment that can be used in any construction monitoring program.